Nanush7/wsh-extension/README.md

 You are more than welcome to propose changes to make the code better, but refrain from making any harsh comments if you ended up with vomit all over your computer, I did what I could to warn you.

 Joking aside, if you want to improve anything, including HTML and CSS, please let me know.
-At some point I will move to TypeScript.
+At some point I will move to TypeScript and refactor some parts of the code.

 ### Privacy